rohit192000/event-tracking/README.md

     };
   ```

-  - This module use "/category/add" route for request and response .
+  - This module use "/category/add" route for request and response.

   ```
     router.post("/add", async (req, res) => {